the0hdDev/abeams-engine/README.md

 ## Compiling

-If you want compile Beams yourself please consult [COMPILING.md](docs/COMPILING.md).
+If you want compile ABeams yourself please consult [COMPILING.md](docs/COMPILING.md).
 This will only work if your Plattform specific [Github Action](https://github.com/the0hdDev/beams-engine/actions) passes.
 If not you can either choose the pre-compiled Binary in the [Release Tab](https://github.com/the0hdDev/beams-engine/releases) or clone the 'stable' branch and Compile that.